molikuner/sqldelight-simple-jvm-driver/README.md

    3. the gpg passphrase with the passphrase from my password manager

 2. run `./gradlew bintrayUpload`
-3. upload all files from `build/repository/com/molikuner/sqldelight/simple-jvm-driver/<version>/` and the `.asc` files from bintray to github tag
+3. upload all files from `build/repository/com/molikuner/sqldelight/simple-jvm-driver/<version>/` to the github release